sallymerza/analysis/analyses/01_game/ANALYSIS.md

 		}
 ```

 2. ButtonClicked() decides which scene to show based on the button clicked.
 A new scene with a new level or instruction is shown in three out of the four cases.
-The logic for these cases is similar; the differnce is which class is called when the frame is created and which TimeLine.
-Each branch of the if statements does the following: If this is the first time the button is clicked, it creates a new frame and a new timeline.Then it initiates the corisponding scene.
-If the button has been clicked before(i.e a scene has been created before) the it only intiates the corresponding scene. playLevel1 and playLevel2 are Boolean variables that indicate the level to intiate.
+The logic for these cases is similar; the difference is which class is called when the frame is created and which TimeLine.
+Each branch of the if  statement does the following: If this is the first time the button is clicked, it creates a new frame and a new timeline.T hen it initiates the corresponding scene.
+If the button has been clicked before(i.e. a scene has been created before) the it only initiates the corresponding scene. playLevel1 and playLevel2 are Boolean variables that indicate the level to initiate.
 If these variables are not included, NullPointerException error occurs.
-this is the funciton:
+This is the function:

 ```java
  private void ButtonClicked(ActionEvent actionevent) {
 		if (actionevent.getSource()==btn1){